 In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, and assuming continued compliance with various requirements of the Internal Revenue Code of 1986, as amended, interest on the Series 2015A Bonds will not be included in the gross income of holders of the Series 2015A Bonds for federal income tax purposes.
 While interest on the Series 2015A Bonds will not constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations, interest on the Series 2015A Bonds will be included in "adjusted current earnings" of corporate holders of the Series 2015A Bonds and therefore will be taken into account in computing the alternative minimum tax imposed on certain corporations.
-In the opinion of Bond Counsel, interest on the Series 2015A Bonds and any profit made on the sale thereof are exempt from Massachusetts personal property taxes.
-See "Tax Exemption" herein.
+In the opinion of Bond Counsel, interest on the Series 2015A Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2015A Bonds are exempt from Massachusetts personal property taxes.
+See "TAX EXEMPTION" herein.

-\$16,300,000\ MASSACHUSETTS STATE COLLEGE BUILDING AUTHORITY Project Revenue Bonds Series 2015A
+\$15,935,000 MASSACHUSETTS STATE COLLEGE BUILDING AUTHORITY Project Revenue Bonds Series 2015A